 Our investment team has identified the following investment criteria that it believes are important in evaluating prospective portfolio companies.
 Our investment team uses these criteria in evaluating investment opportunities.
 However, not all of these criteria have been, or will be, met in connection with each of our investments.
+Please see "Business-Investment Criteria" for a more complete discussion of our investment criteria.

 - Proven Management Team with Meaningful Equity Stake.
 We look for operationally-oriented management with direct industry experience and a successful track record.
-In addition, we expect the management team of each portfolio company to have meaningful equity ownership in the portfolio company to better align our respective economic interests.
-We believe management teams with these attributes are more likely to manage the companies in a manner that both protects our debt investment and enhances the value of our equity investment. - Established Companies with Positive Cash Flow.
-We seek to invest in established companies with sound historical financial performance.
-We typically focus on LMM companies that have historically generated EBITDA ("Earnings Before Interest, Taxes, Depreciation and Amortization") of \$1 million to \$10 million and commensurate levels of free cash flow.
-We also opportunistically pursue investments in privately placed debt securities in companies that are generally larger in size than the LMM companies we target.
-We generally do not invest in start-up companies or companies with speculative business plans.
+In addition, we expect the management team of each portfolio company to have meaningful equity ownership in the portfolio company to better align our respective economic interests. - Established Companies with Positive Cash Flow.
+We seek to invest in established companies with sound historical financial performance. - Defensible Competitive Advantages/Favorable Industry Position.
+We primarily focus on companies having competitive advantages in their respective markets and/or operating in industries with barriers to entry, which may help to protect their market position and profitability.

-- Defensible Competitive Advantages/Favorable Industry Position.
-We primarily focus on companies having competitive advantages in their respective markets and/or operating in industries with barriers to entry, which may help to protect their market position and profitability. - Exit Alternatives.
+• Exit Alternatives.
 We exit our debt investments primarily through the repayment of our investment from internally generated cash flow of the portfolio company and/or refinancing.
-In addition, we seek to invest in companies whose business models and expected future cash flows may provide alternate methods of repaying our investment, such as through a strategic acquisition by other industry participants or a recapitalization.
+In addition, we seek to invest in companies whose business models and expected future cash flows may provide alternative methods of repaying our investment.